Sophie Primas

 Sophie Primas (/fr/; born 7 June 1962) is a French politician who served as Spokesperson in the government of Prime Minister François Bayrou from 2024 to 2025.
 A member of The Republicans (LR), which she briefly left amid the 2024 The Republicans alliance crisis, she previously served as Minister Delegate for Foreign Trade and the French Abroad in the government of Prime Minister Michel Barnier between September and December 2024.

-Prior to her appointment to the government, Primas represented Yvelines in the National Assembly (2010–2011), then in the Senate (2011–2024).
+Prior to her appointment to the Barnier government, Primas represented Yvelines in the National Assembly (2010–2011), then in the Senate (2011–2024).
+Following the dismissal of the Bayrou government by the National Assembly, she regained her Senate seat.

 Political career

+Primas was elected a municipal councillor of Aubergenville at age 20 in 1983, before she became deputy mayor for finance in 2001.
+She was elected mayor of Aubergenville in the 2014 municipal election, after her list won over 80% of the first-round vote.

-Primas replaced Henri Cuq in the National Assembly in 2010 after his death, representing the 9th constituency of Yvelines from 11 June 2010 to 30 September 2011.
+Primas replaced Henri Cuq in the National Assembly in 2010 following his death, as she ran as his substitute in the 2007 legislative election in the 9th constituency of Yvelines.
+She held the seat from 11 June 2010 until 30 September 2011, when she resigned upon her election to the Senate.

-Primas resigned her seat in the assembly after being elected to the Senate in the 2011 elections, representing the department of Yvelines from 2011 to 2024.
+In the 2011 Senate election, Primas was second on the list led by Senate President Gérard Larcher in Yvelines.
 From 2017 to 2023, she chaired the Senate's Committee on Economic Affairs; she was the first woman to hold this position.

-On the local level, Primas was elected mayor of Aubergenville in the 2014 municipal elections.
-Before being elected mayor, she served as deputy mayor responsible for finances, public markets and sustainable development.
+From 2023 to 2024, she was one of the Senate's vice presidents.

-In the Republicans' primaries ahead of the 2017 French presidential election, Primas endorsed François Fillon.
+In The Republicans primary ahead of the 2017 French presidential election, Primas endorsed François Fillon.
+She had already supported Fillon in the 2012 Union for a Popular Movement leadership election.

-Ahead of the 2022 presidential election, Primas was part of LR candidate Valérie Pécresse's campaign team.
+Ahead of the 2022 presidential election, Primas was part of The Republicans candidate Valérie Pécresse's campaign team.

+In 2024, she was appointed to the Barnier government as Minister Delegate for Foreign Trade and the French Abroad.
+In the Bayrou government she was Government Spokesperson.

-In the LR's 2025 leadership election, Primas endorsed Bruno Retailleau as the party's chair.
+In the 2025 The Republicans leadership election, Primas endorsed Bruno Retailleau for the party leadership.